-2. Now explore a possibility that DAZ Studio is NOT on the default location but somewhere else.
+Now explore a possibility that DAZ Studio is NOT on the default location but somewhere else.
 We open another copy of DAZ Studio to explore.

 Again, we open Help/About Installed plugins.
 Again we highlight one of the plugins to see where it is located.
-We find that this copy of Studio is located on the E:/ drive inside a folder called "Applications".
+We find that this copy of Studio is located on the C:/ drive inside a folder called "DAZ 3D", which is nested inside "Applications/64-bit".
+This can be confusing, as there are two DAZ 3D folders to choose from.
+It is only the last DAZ 3D that you need to choose (the one that has the DAZStudio4 folder inside).
 You can make a note of this location.
-As you can see in this instance you have a choice of where to install HeadShop plugin.